 A 20 minute walk outside of the Medina is the beautiful Jardin Majorelle.
 For a small entry fee we spent a few hours walking around and viewing all of the exotic plants that the Moroccan climate has to offer.
 The guided path which bursts with colour, streams and ponds scattered amongst the rich green plants, takes you on a journey through the garden.
 Mr Jacques Majorelle, a french painter, spent 40 years designing this garden to perfection.
-I came here for my birthday and would certainly recommend this as a must see when in Marrakech.
+I came here for my birthday and would certainly recommend this as a must see when in Marrakesh.

 5. EL BADI PALACE

 Built in the 1500's and completed in the 1600's, El Badi Palace still stands for tourists to visit thanks to restoration.
-It has been restorted to the point of understanding the structure of the palace, however most of the ceilings are missing and many walls half intact.
+It has been restored to the point of understanding the structure of the palace, however most of the ceilings are missing and many walls half intact.
 It was quite unique to walk around with the added bonus of being able to overlook the palace from the top of it's walls.

 6. BEN YOUSSEF MADRASA

-Very lovely artchitect building which use to house hundreds of students.
+Very lovely architect building which use to house hundreds of students.
 Anyone with an architect background would likely have a much deeper appreciation for this building.
 Better to read up on the site before going as there is limited information about it there.

 7. SAADIAN TOMBS